mauroservienti/milestone.github.io/_posts/where-we-are-going.md

 Spatial coupling is a form of coupling that surfaces in a design when two or more components, supposed to be autonomous, need to know "where" they are to operate.
 For example, connection strings to database servers are a form of spatial coupling.
 [SQL Server offers aliases](https://docs.microsoft.com/en-us/sql/tools/configuration-manager/aliases-sql-server-configuration-manager?view=sql-server-ver15).
 In a network of computers [DNS servers A and CNAME records](https://www.namecheap.com/guru-guides/dns-records/) masquerade the machines' physical addresses.

 If we take a closer look, they are all a form of service discovery.
 We need to connect to a database server or request data from a remote HTTP API.
-We depend on an external service, e.g. the alias mechanism or the DNS server, to reach the designated resource.
+To reach the designated resource, we depend on an external service, e.g., the alias mechanism or the DNS server.

+### Spacial coupling consequences

+Spatial coupling is subtle.
+It's hard to detect, and it usually surfaces as a problem in production.
+Imagine that a frontend application depends on a specific backend instance to serve requests.
+E.g., users to log in will be routed by the frontend to a particular login service.
+If that login service becomes unavailable or slow, users won't log in even if other login service instances might be running in production.
+As with many different forms of coupling, spatial coupling creates monolithicness.

 ## Why are balancers not enough?